Continuing Professional Development (CPD)

 - Quality improvement projects: Implementing and evaluating practice changes within their workplace.

-- Research and scholarly activity: Conducting research projects, publishing articles, and presenting at professional meetings.
+- Research and scholarly activity: Conducting research projects, publishing articles and presenting at professional meetings.

 How does UT Austin provide CPD?